lavithian/Coop-Coding-Challenges/README.md

 Please complete this one first.
 Also, please try not to use ChatGPT for this one.

-Then please pick one of the two Challenges
+Then please pick one of the two following Challenges

 ## **Challenge 2A**